DanielDeaconescu/vixus/README.md

-# vixus
+# Vixus Website

-This is a fully responsive website created for learning purposes.
-It was made after an Envato template.
+This website was built after the Envato Vixus Template for learning and practicing purposes.